Me until now: "Okay, interesting casting, those stills of people in costume kinda cool, whatever happens happens."

 overall I thought it was really good, imo it did stumble in the end though, it's kind of hard for this movie to make any real world point when it doesn't take the real world seriously either. kind of felt like a South Park episode in that sense. that said idk if you can really 'stick the landing' in a movie like this anyway.

-― frogbs, Monday, 17 March 2025 16:48 (two months ago)
+― frogbs, Monday, 17 March 2025 16:48 (one year ago)

 i think gerwig is a lot more cynical than people were willing to admit when this movie was a big talking point

-― tuah dé danann (darraghmac), Monday, 17 March 2025 21:04 (two months ago)
+― tuah dé danann (darraghmac), Monday, 17 March 2025 21:04 (one year ago)

 I actually did a "barbenheimer" when this came out - I saw Oppenheimer on the IMAX screen at the Science Museum at 14:15 on 23 July 2023, and Barbie at the BFI Southbank at 18:00 the same day.
 If you have a calculator and some graph paper you could probably use those data points to determine my average speed and energy consumption on that day.
 A lot higher than most days.